Back

 Before modern medicine, Ayurvedic practitioners understood herbs and spices’ powerful blessings and benefits for spiritual wellness and physical healing.
 Working with different herbs, they refined their knowledge and crafted teas, infusions, and tinctures to support health and aid the body in its natural healing processes.

 Tulsi Benefits: Tulsi is an adaptogenic herb with many benefits for overall health and harmony.
-Its robust antioxidant and antimicrobial properties make it a fundamental herb for supporting immune function and respiratory health, and its adaptogenic properties promote calmness, uplift moods, and relieve stress.
+Its robust antioxidant properties make it a fundamental herb for supporting immune function and respiratory health, and its adaptogenic properties promote calmness, uplift moods, and relieve stress.

 Basil Benefits: Did you know there are over sixty varieties of Basil?
 Sweet Basil is probably the most widely used, but you can also find cinnamon Basil, lemon Basil, Thai sweet Basil, and dark opal Basil.
 Each variety has its own distinctive qualities, but Basil generally provides myriad health benefits.